apache/couchdb-pkg/README-SNAP.md

 curl -X POST -H "Content-Type: application/json" http://admin:Be1stDB@127.0.0.1:5981/_cluster_setup -d '{"action": "finish_cluster"}'

 curl http://admin:Be1stDB@127.0.0.1:5981/_cluster_setup
 ```
 If everthing as been successful, then the three notes can be seen here.
 ```bash
 $> curl -X GET "http://admin:Be1stDB@127.0.0.1:5981/_membership"
 ```
 Now we have a functioning three node cluster.
+Next we will test it.

 ## An Example Database
 Let's create an example database ...